Y-MABS THERAPEUTICS, INC. (NAS - GuruFocus.com

 Did you lose money on investments in Y-mAbs Therapeutics?
 If so, please visit Y-mAbs Therapeutics, Inc. Shareholder Class Action Lawsuit or contact Peter Allocco at (212) 951-2030 or [email protected] to discuss your rights.

 NEW YORK, Jan.
-20, 2023 (GLOBE NEWSWIRE) -- Bernstein Liebhard LLP announces that a securities class action lawsuit has been filed on behalf of investors who purchased or acquired the common stock of Y-mAbs Therapeutics, Inc. (“Y-mAbs” or the “Company”) ( YMAB) between October 6, 2020 and October 28, 2022, inclusive (the “Class Period”).
+22, 2023 /PRNewswire/ -- Bernstein Liebhard LLP announces that a securities class action lawsuit has been filed on behalf of investors who purchased or acquired the common stock of Y-mAbs Therapeutics, Inc. ("Y-mAbs" or the "Company") (NASDAQ: YMAB) between October 6, 2020 and October 28, 2022, inclusive (the "Class Period").
 The lawsuit was filed in the United States District Court for the Southern District of New York and alleges violations of the Securities Exchange Act of 1934.

 Y-mAbs is a clinical-stage biopharmaceutical company focused on developing antibody therapeutics and medicines for the treatment of cancer patients of all ages.
 Y-mAbs's development processes are subject to U.S. Food and Drug Administration ("FDA") oversight and approval.